Villach Hauptbahnhof

-Villach Hauptbahnhof (translated as Villach Central Station) is the main railway station in Villach, the second largest city in the Austrian state of Carinthia.
+Villach Hauptbahnhof ('Villach Central Station') is the main railway station in Villach, the second largest city in the Austrian state of Carinthia.
 It primarily serves as a passenger station and is an important junction within the Austrian Federal Railways (ÖBB) network.

 Operational usage

 The station has twelve tracks, four of them sidings, and a motorail terminal.
 It is linked with both to the Southern Railway line to Vienna and the Tauern Railway line towards Salzburg.

 Villach is served by Austrian Railjet, InterCity and Regional-Express trains, as well as by the Carinthian S-Bahn rapid transit system.
 The station also hosts international EuroCity and EuroNight trains leading to destinations like Munich, Ljubljana and Zagreb, or to Venezia Santa Lucia via Tarvisio Boscoverde and Udine.

 Train services

 The station is served by the following services: